fideloper/Learnix/004-cron.md

 The command can be any valid shell command and should *not* be quoted.
 Note that this command is unaware of environmental variables.
 It does not load in ~/.profile or ~/.bash_profile files.

+**Crontab**

+$ crontab *filename* creates a crontab, overwriting your existing one
+$ crontab -e edits your current one. ** Use this one. **
+$ crontab -l lists contents of your crontab
+$ crontab -r removes your crontab

+Root can edit other useres crontab - $ crontab *username* - Flags work also.
+I.e. $ crontab -r *username*

+`cron.allow` and `cron.deny` do exactly what you expect.
+You usually see one or the other, but not both.
+If `cron.allow` exists, only users in it can perform cron jobs, and the inverse for `cron.deny`.

+Crons found in `/etc/cron.d` and/or `/etc/crontab` are run (True for Ubuntu).
+This have an extra parameter for *usersname*, as they can be ran by an arbitrary user.
+Edit `/etc/crontab` manually, and let packages only use `/etc/cron.d`.

+`/etc/cron.daily` and `/etc/cron.weekly` (and so on) behave exactly as you expect.
+They are often for software packages instead of manually added to.

+Watch out for cron jobs running at the same time on multiple servers - Can cause issues.